2015

 From a critical information literacy perspective, the Framework’s larger assumptions pose perhaps the biggest problems.
 One has to do with the term ‘information literacy’ and its complicated history.
 Critical information literacy has sought to increase awareness of how much the information literacy agenda has been set and supported by broader structural forces in academia and the world at large that may in fact be at odds with the core values of librarianship, progressive learning and radical social change.
 Christine Pawley, in a trenchant and erudite critique of what she calls “Information Literacy Ideology”, states that information literacy “has contributed to the decontextualization of information, obscuring the specific conditions of its production.”
 (Pawley 2003, 425) This decontextualization allows people to forget, or not to learn, that “Information never stands alone – it is always produced and used in ways that represent social relationships,” and that those relationships “reflect the underlying patterns that structure society.”
 (Pawley 2003, 433) Pawley has informed us that “information literacy” was elaborated at the beginning of the digital age and was intended largely to recuperate forms and markers of the authority from the age of print that were feared to be slipping away from librarians’ control: “…institutional practices of information literacy have the effect of reestablishing relations of authority and authenticity that developed over three centuries for the print production of commodified information.”
 (Pawley 2003, 440)

 Much of information literacy instruction, yesterday and today, is focused on preparing students to succeed in both academia and the world beyond it – which more often than not amounts to teaching them skills of research and thinking that will enable them to function as productive independent minds in a competitive, rapidly changing economic environment.
-In other words, information literacy is designed to improve students’ chances at getting jobs and succeeding in their chosen professions.17 No one who teaches and cares about students would object to that goal.
+In other words, information literacy is designed to improve students’ chances at getting jobs and succeeding in their chosen professions. ((Drabinski shows how this justification became the “procustrean bed” into which IL instruction was placed by the Standards, and she argues convincingly that the Framework inevitably is driven by the same mandate, which has only intensified since 2000.
+(Drabinski 2014) )) No one who teaches and cares about students would object to that goal.
 But a critical information literacy expects more than this (and wants more for students); it pushes information literacy instruction, in various ways, not to be limited by this goal.
 Moreover, critical information literacy even looks beyond ‘lifelong learning’, since the question always should be asked, what actually is ‘lifelong learning’ and what is its purpose?
 As Cathy Eisenhower and Dolsey Smith have argued, lifelong learning and critical thinking fall within the realm of neoliberal rationality which push the learner “toward a perpetual anxiety of regulation, of adjustment, of optimization—and toward reason’s perpetual self-improvement.”
 (Eisenhower and Smith, 2009)

 Information Literacy Instruction is also About Resistance